Barcelona, Spain

 13min walk

-There's a lovely brunch spot called Tropico that serves specials such as tacos to pancakes with lovely colorful hot drinks.
+There's a lovely brunch spot called Tropico that serves specials such as tacos to pancakes with lovely, colorful hot drinks.
+The closest location has now been closed and moved close to Plaça de Catalunya.
+If you haven't explored that area and you're hungry for brunch, I recommend stopping by!

 8. Barceloneta + Picarn / NAP Pizza